• Skip to primary navigation

 How to make these air fryer pickle brined chicken wings

-Start by brining the chicken.
-Make sure the wings are patted dry with paper towles and trimmed of any loose skin.
+Start by brining the dill pickle wings.
+Make sure the wings are patted dry with paper towels and trimmed of any loose skin.
 This step helps to make sure they are ready to be popped into the air fryer.

-Season the chicken wings with a light coating of the GirlCarnivore Chick Fest spice blend and place in a resealable ziplock bag.
+Season the chicken pieces with a light coating of the GirlCarnivore Chick Fest spice blend and place the wings in a resealable ziplock bag.
 Pour the pickle juice into the bag and add the pickles.
 The pickle juice acts as the brining liquid.

 Seal the bag well, and place in a 9×13 baking dish in case of spills.